arvinio/Algorithms-and-Data-Structures/README.md

 * asscArray -- My implementation of a HashMap, without the hashing!
 	* Maps all ASCII characters to their respective array index
 	* Detects anagrams in O(n) time
+	*

+* fibonacci -- Recursive method to find the Nth fibonacci number

 ==================